-Accrued vacation leave and compensatory time off may be donated by any a. regular full-time employee who has completed his/her initial City probationary period.

-b.
-Time donated will be converted from vacation or compensatory time to sick leave MOU-City of Alameda & Alameda Management & Confidential Employees Association (12/27/18 - 6/30/2022) Page 18 of hours and credited to the receiving employee's sick leave balance on an hour-forhour basis and shall be paid at the rate of pay of the receiving employee.
+- a.
+Accrued vacation leave and compensatory time off may be donated by any regular full-time employee who has completed his/her initial City probationary period. - b.
+Time donated will be converted from vacation or compensatory time to sick leave hours and credited to the receiving employee's sick leave balance on an hour-for-hour basis and shall be paid at the rate of pay of the receiving employee. - c.

-- c.
 The total amount of time donated to one employee by another employee shall not exceed forty (40) hours.
 The total I eave credits received by the employee shall not exceed three months; however, the Human Resources Director may approve an extension to six months total time. - d.
 Initial leave time donations must be a minimum of one work shift.
 An employee cannot donate leave hours that would reduce his/her vacation balance to less than one week. - e.
 The use of donated leave hours will be in consecutive one-shift increments. - f.
-While an employee is on leave using donated leave hours, no vacation or sick leave hours will accrue. - g.
+While an employee is on leave using donated leave hours, no vacation or sick leave hours will accrue.

+- g.
 Under all circumstances, time donations received for the employee are forfeited once made by the employee making the donation.
 In the event that the receiving employee does not use all transfer red leave for the catastrophic illness/injury, any balance will remain with that employee until that employee's separation from City service. - h.
 Taxability of leave donated or received under this program will be governed by Internal Revenue Service guidelines. - i.
 For the purpose of the Section, "immediate family member" as referenced under Eligibility shall be defined as provided for in Section 18.6. - j.
 Under extenuating and extraordinary circumstances and upon recommendation of the Human Resources Director the City Manager may grant exceptions on a caseby-case basis.
 Such exceptions shall not establish practice or precedence.